philippScomparin/spamOrNotSpam/README.md

+The source code can be found inside the file spamOrNotSpam.R.
 The code can be run with RStudio.

 To run the code the following packages have to be installed:
 - tm